pcafrica/advanced_programming_2023-2024/exam_rules.md

 **Maintain backups of your work to prevent data loss.**

-## Open-ended questions
+## Part 1: Open-ended questions
 - Answers to open-ended questions must be compiled into a single text file.
-This file can be either in plain text format or formatted using Markdown.
+This file can be either in plain text format or [formatted using Markdown](https://www.markdownguide.org/cheat-sheet/).
 - Answers must be written inline in the provided `part1.md` prompt file.
 - Rename the answer file with your full name and/or student ID as `part1_Surname_Name_ID.md`.

-## Programming exercise
+## Part 2: Programming exercise
 - Solutions to the programming exercise must be submitted as a single `.zip` or `.tar` archive containing only source code files, documentation and any other relevant information.
 - Please include a README.md file with a brief explanation of the code structure and instructions for building and running your code.
 - Name the archive file with your full name and/or student ID as `part2_Surname_Name_ID.{zip,tar.gz}`.